 Kayla de la Haye - Assistant Professor of Preventive Medicine, University of Southern California, USA

-Jana Diesner - Assistant Professor at the School of Information Sciences (the iSchool), University of Illinois at Urbana-Champaign, USA
+Jana Diesner - Associate Professor at the School of Information Sciences (the iSchool), University of Illinois at Urbana-Champaign, USA

 Mark Lubell - Professor, Department of Environmental Science and Policy, University of California, Davis, USA